astropy/astropy-APEs/APE24.rst

 * Larger exposure for Affiliated packages within scientific Python ecosystem, not just Astropy.
-* They get to be listed in JOSS "for free" from the `partnership between pyOpenSci and JOSS <https://www.pyopensci.org/software-peer-review/partners/joss.html>`_.
+* If they are in scope for JOSS, they can be fast-tracked through the JOSS review process and get a publication via the `partnership between pyOpenSci and JOSS <https://www.pyopensci.org/software-peer-review/partners/joss.html>`_.
 * pyOpenSci's objective way of initial triage will automatically weed out packages that do not even meet basic standards (e.g., not installable),